xenserver/python-libs/README.md

 Quoting from <https://stackoverflow.com/questions/53306458/python-3-type-hints-in-python-2>:

 > Function annotations were introduced in [PEP 3107](https://www.python.org/dev/peps/pep-3107/) for Python 3.0.
-The usage of annotations as type hints was formalized in in [PEP 484](https://www.python.org/dev/peps/pep-0484/) for Python 3.5+.
+The usage of annotations as type hints was formalized in [PEP 484](https://www.python.org/dev/peps/pep-0484/) for Python 3.5+.
 >
 > Python < 3.0 does support the type hints syntax, but
 > [PEP 484](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code)